wp-plugins/wp-e-commerce-grid-view/readme.txt

 == Upgrade Notice ==

+= 1.0.4 =
+Upgrade now for full compatibility with WordPress v3.6.0 and WP e-Commerce 3.8.12.1 plus 4 Tweaks.

 = 1.0.3 =
 Important upgrade!
 Install now to ensure this plugin continues to work when you upgrade WP e-Commerce to new version 3.8.10